esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 ##### 🛠️ Solution: Finding an Answer to a Problem
 The radio button keyboard issue would probably fail the [2.1.1 Keyboard Success criterion](https://www.w3.org/TR/WCAG22/#keyboard) so while investigating you could say that you are trying to fix a bug related to that criterion.

+> "As you're exploring, trying to find answers, know that sometimes code, if you're finding that you're really having to hack at it, a redesign could be warranted."